 - Poor appetite

-- An x-ray of the abdomen can show intestinal blockage
+- An X-ray of the abdomen may show intestinal blockage.

-- Contrast enema: fluid that shows up on x-ray is given through the rectum to show a picture of the rectum and colon, the areas most commonly involved in Hirschsprung disease
+- Contrast enema: In this study, a special fluid is given through the rectum and a series of X-rays are taken in order to see the shape of the colon and rectum (the parts of the intestine most commonly involved in Hirschsprung disease).

-- Rectal biopsy: A procedure that takes a small piece of tissue from the rectum (the lowest part of the large intestine) to look for nerve cells under a microscope.
+- Rectal biopsy: In this procedure, a small piece of tissue is taken from the rectum (the lowest part of the large intestine) to look for nerve cells under a microscope.
+The surgeon may perform this procedure in the office or in the operating room under sedation.

-- Anorectal manometry: A procedure used in older children to measure pressure changes in the colon and rectum to determine if the bowel if functioning normally
+- Anorectal manometry: This procedure involves using a special instrument to measure pressure changes in the colon and rectum to determine if the bowel if functioning normally.
+The gastroenterologist may perform this procedure in older children.

 All children with Hirschsprung disease eventually have surgery to remove the portion of intestine that isn’t working properly.
-The healthy intestine is then reconnected to the anus so that the body can pass waste normally.
+The healthy intestine is then reconnected to the anus so that stool can pass normally.
 In most cases, this can be done as a minimally invasive (laparoscopic) surgery.

 Even after surgery, children with Hirschsprung disease need specialized care.
 There are several problems that can occur: